Over the last few days, I’ve been thinking a lot about a question that many of us ask ourselves every day…

 Yes, that simple.
 In order to start living with purpose, we have to start living each day with intention.
-Now, that intent doesn’t have to be crazy.
-It doesn’t mean you have to change 10 different things about your walk with Christ and be the perfect version of yourself by next Sunday.
+Now don’t get crazy.
+It doesn’t mean you have to change 10 different things about yourself and achieve perfection by next Sunday.
 I’m the worst about that.
-While I’m at church I start thinking of all the was I want to be better in my walk with Christ…so I’ll make a huge to-do list for the week that looks something like this:
+While I’m at church I start thinking of all the ways I want to be better for Christ, and so I make a huge to-do list for the week that looks something like this:

 - Wake up at 5 am for an hour quiet time – [never happens]

-- Run at 6 am for an hour – [also hasn’t happened in a long time]
+- Run at 6 am for an hour – [also never happens]

-- Eat healthy lunches (to be better with my finances and treat the body God gave me correctly) – [typically ends by Wednesday]
+- Eat healthy lunches – [typically ends by Wednesday]

 You may have the same list written somewhere.
 A list that often ends by the next day because we’re trying to change everything in one sitting.
-I finally realized this was never working, and I was just getting down on myself because I was never living up to my list.
+I finally realized going about things this way wasn’t working.
+I was just getting down on myself because I could never live up to my list.
 And that’s because I was setting myself up for failure.

 Start seeing your life as a project.

 Maybe try to see life as a growing and learning process that won’t be perfected until we’re with the only perfect One in existence.
-Therefore, we can rest easy know that we’re never going to be perfect.
-So instead of living with the expectation that you, your marriage, your dating life, your kids, your career – or whatever – you can let go of that expectation, and instead know that God uses imperfect people for His purpose.
+Therefore, we can rest easy knowing that we’re never going to be perfect.
+So instead of living with the expectation that you, your marriage, your dating life, your kids, your career – or whatever – has to be perfect right now…Start living in the knowledge that we can let go of the overbearing expectations we hold for ourselves, and instead find peace in knowing God uses imperfect people for His purpose.

-So while we may not know God’s exact purpose for our lives in the present moment, we can live with purpose by bettering ourselves for God every day.
+So while we may not know God’s exact purpose for our lives in the present moment, we can live with purpose by bettering ourselves every day for God.

 So live purposefully and with intent.
-Accept taking baby steps, and eventually, you’ll look back and see how far God’s actually brought you.
+Accept taking baby steps.
+And eventually, you’ll look back and see how far God’s actually brought you.
 And you’ll be proud of the person you’ve become.
 I believe it’s important for us to remember so we never forget how far God’s brought us.
-So whether you’ve been going down your walk with Christ for a while, or you just started your walk today, Praise God!
+So whether you’ve been going down your walk with Christ for a while, or you’ve just started your walk today, praise God for where you’re at!
 I suggest writing down your prayers, and all the amazing things you’re going to learn.
 Be so excited for the journey ahead!
 It’s truly a journey.